Kerbalnut/Sanitize-PDF/README.md

 > As of [**v1.2.1** or greater](https://github.com/Kerbalnut/Sanitize-PDF/releases) file size comparison summary data will be printed at the end of script execution, for easy inspection.

+After the script has ended, if you "Press ANY key..." it will delete the placeholder PostScript file.
+Alternatively, you can close the script window at this point and the postscript.ps file will remain for inspection.

 ## Helper functions

 If you frequently update the source PDF and want to rename the output to the same file name repeatedly, the script **AutoRenamePDF.bat** will do that automatically.
 Rename the script to the file name you want.
 For example, **"My New PDF Name.bat"**: